EOA-Blockchain-Labs/ethereumonarm/docs/user-guide/managing-clients.rst

 :guilabel:`Nethermind` will now start in the background and run automatically on next boot.

-These are the list of the services available for all clients:
+These are the list of services available for all clients:

 .. csv-table:: Ethereum 1.0 Systemd Services
    :header: Client, Systemd Service